-The program requirements include a minimum of sixty (60) semester hours of approved coursework and research hours beyond the bachelor's degree.
+The program requirements include a minimum of sixty (60) semester hours of approved course work and research hours beyond the bachelor's degree.
 The sixty (60) semester hours must meet the following minimums or maximums:

-- 1. Forty-eight (48) semester hours of coursework including: - a minimum of twelve (12) semester hours of ECE coursework, - a maximum of six (6) hours of 4000 level ECE, - a minimum of six (6) semester hours outside ECE (see note 1 below), - three (3) semester hours of ELC 5388 Design Methodology, - a minimum of twelve (12) semester hours of coursework at the 5000 level or above. - 2.
+- 1. Forty-eight (48) semester hours of course work including: - a minimum of fifteen (15) semester hours of ECE course work, - a maximum of six (6) hours of 4000 level ECE, - a minimum of six (6) semester hours outside ECE (see note 1 below) - a minimum of fifteen (15) semester hours of course work at the 5000 level or above. - 2.
 Twelve (12) semester hours of dissertation.